smoothdev35/print-calendar-2025/README.md

 - `checkForValidDate`: Checks if a given date string is a valid date.
 - `immutableStateUpdateFactory`: A factory function that returns a function that updates the state of a component in an immutable way.
 - `getCleanCalendarDays`: Returns an array of `InteractiveDay` objects for a given month.
-- `customResolver`: A custom resolver for `react-hook-form` that validates that all fields are filled.
 - `monthsDropdownOptions`: An array of `DropdownOption` objects for the months of the year.
 - `emojisDropdownOptions`: An array of `DropdownOption` objects for the available emojis.
 - `currentMonth`: The current month as a string.